-High Density polyfoam (HD): This is polyfoam that has a density of 1.5 lbs per cubic foot or more although 1.8 lbs is a better guideline and generally considered to be the bottom end of good quality polyfoam.
+High Density polyfoam (HD): This is polyfoam that has a density of 1.5 lbs per cubic foot or more although 1.8 lbs is a better guideline and would generally considered to be the bottom end of high quality polyfoam.
 It is sometimes difficult to find this in higher densities in a softer version but it is quite commonly used in the comfort layers of a mattress.
-While it will last longer than the lower density conventional polyfoam, and has better compression and performance qualities, it is only truly suitable for use in a comfort layer when used reasonably (layers that are not too thick) with slightly firmer foam and preferably in a 2 sided construction and using construction techniques such as tufting, stretching the foam over the border wires, and using hog rings to attach it to the innerspring.
-The lower end of the scale especially should be used in thinner layers or in a two sided mattress to improve durability and reduce the effect of foam softening.
+It will last longer than the lower density conventional polyfoam, has better compression and performance qualities, it is suitable for use in a comfort layer when used reasonably (layers that are not too thick) or with slightly firmer foam.
+The lower end of the scale especially (1.5 lbs) should be used in thinner layers or in a two sided mattress to improve durability and reduce the effect of foam softening while in a one sided construction I would use 1.8 lb density (or preferably 2 lbs with higher weights) as a minimum.
 When purchased from a local manufacturer who is transparent about the density of the polyfoam and construction methods they use, this grade of polyfoam in slightly firmer versions can be a good comfort layer choice in relatively low to mid priced mattresses and still provide good durability.
 In very thick and soft versions or when the construction methods do not support durability or are unknown it should be used very sparingly or at least there should not be an expectation of good durability attached to it.